Fairfield and Woods, P.C. Privacy Policy

 Right to Access and Other Rights.
 Subject to applicable law (for example, if you are located in the European Union with rights under the General Data Protection Regulation), you may have one or more of the following rights with respect to Personal Information: the right to request access to such information; the right to request correction of such information; the right to request deletion or erasure of such information; the right to request restrictions on our processing or use of such information; the right to object to our use under certain circumstances; the right to withdraw consent under circumstances when consent is required for any use of such information, and the right to obtain such information in portable form.
 If you have any concerns relating to your data privacy or the use or possession of your Personal Information, please contact us at privacy@fwlaw.com in the first instance as we may able to resolve any concerns.
 In certain circumstances in any European Union member state, you may have the right to lodge a complaint with the applicable data protection authority.

-You may opt-out of receiving marketing mailings or emails, as well as legal updates or advisories, from us at any time by contacting us at .
+You may opt-out of receiving marketing mailings or emails, as well as legal updates or advisories, from us at any time by contacting us at privacy@fwlaw.com.
 Please note that there might be a brief delay between when you submit your request to "opt-out" and when it is processed and reflected in our systems; accordingly you may continue to receive communications from us for a limited time after you unsubscribe.

 Links to Third Party Sites.
 Our Website may contain links to other websites.
 Please be aware that we are not responsible for the privacy practices of other websites and by linking to such websites we are not endorsing their content or practices.
 We encourage you to be aware when you access any such third party links and to read the privacy policies of each website that you access.

-Acknowledgement and Consent.
+Acknowledgment and Consent.
 By accessing and using the Website and by providing any Personal Information (including any sensitive Personal Information) to us via any means (whether through the Website and/or email addresses and/or any other contact mechanisms), you acknowledge that you have read and accept this Privacy Policy and you consent to our use of your Personal Information in accordance with this Policy.
 Please do not send us any Personal Information if you do not want that information to be used by us in the manner set out in this Privacy Policy.
 Please do not access or use our Website for any purpose if you do not agree to this Privacy Policy.
 We reserve the right to terminate or limit your access to our Website.